-PAP data calculation uses the algorithm shown in Figure 19.
+PAP data calculation uses the algorithm shown in Figure 17.
 Calculation of the moments is over a specific set of energy channels for which the RBSPICE science team has determined are reasonably reliable.
-Table Y presents the energy channels used in moment calculation as a function of data product, energy channel indices (absolute and relative reference channel range with respect to the Level 3 CDF differential flux variable), and the energy channel passband range.
+Table 5 presents the energy channels used in moment calculation as a function of data product, energy channel indices (absolute and relative reference channel range with respect to the Level 3 CDF differential flux variable), and the energy channel passband range.
 Products that are set “none” do not have moments calculated since the specific product has been identified by the RBSPICE team as untrustworthy either in data or in calibration.
 Untrustworthy data products also have data quality flags set to a value other than 0=good or 10=unknown indicating that the data should not be used for science.